January 25, 2024

 It's a common mistake to overexpose the moon but it's actually much brighter than you think.
 However, if you want to photograph the foreground and not just the moon by itself you will need to make sure your exposure works for both or use bracketing to take multiple shots with different exposures.

 To get a great Moon shot and little else, set your camera to ISO 100 or ISO 200 and the aperture to between f/5.6 and f/11, and adjust your shutter speed to between 1/125sec and 1/250sec.
 The exact settings will vary depending on your camera and the brightness of the Moon, which depends on its exact phase, but these base settings will get you started.

 Taking a landscape photograph that includes the Moon is more difficult because during that 'blue hour' after sunset the Moon is already too bright.
 So, if you take a longer exposure for the landscape, you'll overexpose the Moon, and if you expose for the Moon, the landscape with be under-exposed.
 So what do you do?

 The answer is either to photograph the Moon just before sunset when the light levels are higher (they drop-off so quickly at the point of sunset), or to take two exposures and combine them in photo-editing software.
 The latter approach, however, often looks fake.
 Another way is to expose for the Moon, and use a flash to light the foreground.

 When to photograph the Moon

-Instead, go for other phases of the Moon when you can see a line between the light and dark sides.
+If you want less of a cliche, go for other phases of the Moon when you can see a line between the light and dark sides.
 This is called the terminator line, which is when the craters on the Moon throw shadows, particularly near its South Pole.
 You can see this most nights, but perhaps the most precious kind of Moon is visible only on the few days on either side of New Moon.
 At this time, you'll also see a waxing or waning Crescent Moon close to the horizon, and it comes with the bonus of Earthshine.

 How to capture Earthshine on the Moon